Daddy always said to love the Lord and treat others just like you wanted to be treated. To tell the truth. To work hard.

-(going to a special sporting event, amusement park, camping trip, etc.).
-With adult siblings, it's fun to remember identical events from different perspectives.
+This could be going to a special sporting event, amusement park, camping trip, etc. With adult siblings, it's fun to remember identical events from different perspectives.
 (Contributed by Rick Maupin)

 Kids could wrap individual presents that all relate to a central theme.
 "My kids gave me some canvas, oil paints, brushes, and such.
 I haven't painted in years and they were trying to jump-start me."
 (Contributed by Lee Smith)